 Parameter Description Default field The field that is being collapsed on.
-The field must be a single valued String, Int or Float none min max Selects the group heads by the min or max value of a numeric field or function query.
-If not specified group heads will be selected based on the highest scoring documents in the result set. none nullPolicy There are three null policies: ignore: removes documents with a null value in the collapse field.
-This is the default. expand: treats each document with a null value in the collapse field as a separate group. collapse: collapses all documents with a null value into a single group using either highest score, or minimum/maximum. ignore hint Currently there is only one hint available "top_fc", which stands for top level FieldCache.
+The field must be a single valued String, Int or Float none min max Selects the group head document for each group based on which document has the min or max value of the specified numeric field or function query. none At most only one of the min, max, or sort (see below) parameters may be specified.
+If none are specified, the group head document of each group will be selected based on the highest scoring document in that group. sort Selects the group head document for each group based on which document comes first according to the specified sort string. none At most only one of the min, max, (see above) or sort parameters may be specified.
+If none are specified, the group head document of each group will be selected based on the highest scoring document in that group. nullPolicy There are three null policies: ignore ignore: removes documents with a null value in the collapse field.
+This is the default. expand: treats each document with a null value in the collapse field as a separate group. collapse: collapses all documents with a null value into a single group using either highest score, or minimum/maximum. hint Currently there is only one hint available "top_fc", which stands for top level FieldCache.
 The top_fc hint is only available when collapsing on String fields. top_fc provides the best query time speed but takes the longest to warm on startup or following a commit. top_fc also will result in having the collapsed field cached in memory twice if the it's used for faceting or sorting. none size Sets the initial size of the collapse data structures when collapsing on a numeric field only .
 The data structures used for collapsing grow dynamically when collapsing on numeric fields.
-Setting the size above the number of results expected in the result set will eliminate the resizing cost.
-100,000 fq={!collapse field=field\name}
+Setting the size above the number of results expected in the result set 100,000 will eliminate the resizing cost.